 The ACT Emergency Plan describes the responsibilities, authorities and the mechanisms to manage emergencies and their consequences within the Australian Capital Territory (ACT) in accordance with the requirements of the ACT Emergencies Act 2004.

-The ACT Emergency Plan outlines the principles for emergency management in the ACT and identifies the roles and responsibilities related to identified hazards and associated emergencies;
+The ACT Emergency Plan outlines the principles for emergency management in the ACT and identifies the roles and responsibilities related to identified hazards and associated emergencies.

 The governance arrangements in the Plan identifies the forums for communication, liaison and coordination between the ACT Government, its Agencies and national emergency management bodies.
-The figure below details the principle Territory and National Bodies and their relationships.
+The figure below details the principal Territory and National Bodies and their relationships.
 A full description of these bodies is identified in the Emergency Plan.

 Emergency sub plans